Order Infrared Light & Heat for Reptiles in Mandeville

-At Adventure Pets in Mandeville, LA we have an essential item of advice for everyone who adopts a snake, lizard, turtle, or any other reptile: Reptiles make wonderful pets, but if you don't stay in their native environment (and chances are that you don't), they aren't necessarily easy to look after.
-You won't need to take your reptile for a walk each day, but you will require to offer it with a healthy environment with the right reptile heating and lighting.
-And to do that you will require the appropriate reptile heating and lighting devices from a shop you can rely on.
+Reptiles make fantastic pets, but they aren't always easy to look after.
+You will not need to take your reptile for a walk daily, but you will need to supply it with a healthy environment with the appropriate reptile heating and lighting.
+And to do that, you will need the reptile heating and lighting tools from a store you can rely on.

-In nature, reptiles control their temperature by switching their environment.
-They sun on a rock.
+There is a basic reason reptiles require supplementary heat: Reptiles are cold-blooded.
+They can not regulate their body temperature.
+In nature, reptiles control their body heat by changing their environment.
+They get sun on a rock.
 They burrow into the ground.
-But reptiles you keep in a cage do not have that alternative.
-They require you to provide heat for them.
-Some reptiles, like geckos and ball pythons, need additional heat 24/7.
+But reptiles in a cage do not have that option.
+They require you to supply heat for them.
+Some reptiles, like geckos and ball pythons, require extra heat 24/7.

-Ball python heating and lighting: Ball pythons need 8 to 12 hrs of light on a daily basis, with numerous breaks of one to 2 hours during the day.
-They prefer a nocturnal light to imitate conditions in the wild; infrared light is fine at night (just not a glowing light bulb).
+Ball python heating and lighting: Ball pythons need 8 to 12 hours of light each day, with numerous breaks of 1 to 2 hours during the day.
+They favor a nocturnal source of light to imitate conditions in the wild; infrared light is great at night (just not a glowing light bulb).

-Bearded dragon heating and lighting: Bearded dragons require continuous heat, preferably from a ceramic heat source, 24 hours a day.
-They also like to be able to indulge in "direct sunlight" you supply with an incandescent bulb, but ensure it's only activated during the day.
+Bearded dragon heating and lighting: Bearded dragons require continuous heat, preferably from a ceramic heat source 24 hours a day.
+They also like to be able to indulge in the "sunlight" you provide with an incandescent bulb, but ensure it's only switched on during the day.

-Chameleon heating and lighting: Chameleons definitely should have UV-B light during the day so their bodies can make vitamin D. They like lower temperatures during the night from an infrared bulb.
+Chameleon heating and lighting: Chameleons definitely needs to have UV-B light during the day so their bodies can make vitamin D. They prefer lower temperatures at night from an infrared bulb.

-Corn snake heating and lighting: Corn snakes need eight to 12 hrs of light every day with a "night light" or infrared light at night.
-Do not give them excessive white light.
+Corn snake heating and lighting: Corn snakes need 8 to 12 hours of light each day with a "night light" or infrared light at night.
+Do not provide too much white light.

-Gecko heating and lighting: Geckos are nocturnal, so they do not require lights that offer UV-B. It's OK to supply them with a routine incandescent bulb for daytime lighting but they need ceramic heat or a nocturnal heat bulb at all hours.
+Gecko heating and lighting: Geckos are nocturnal, so they don't need lights that provide UV-B. A regular incandescent bulb for daytime lighting works great, but they need ceramic heat or a nocturnal heat bulb at all hours.

-You will find everything you require for maintaining your snake, lizard, or turtle healthy and contented at Adventure Pets in Mandeville, LA.
-We can help you keep your pet reptile well-fed, warm, and disease-free for many pleased years to come.
+You will find everything you need for keeping your reptile happy & healthy at Adventure Pets in Mandeville, LA.
+We can help you keep your pet reptile well-fed, warm, and healthy for many years to come.